eldooon/reading-ios-nsnumber-v-nsinteger-ios-0616/README.md

 **Note:** *Entering* `NSInteger *` *will cause the compiler to generate an* `invalid integer to pointer conversion` *warning.
 The same goes for declaring any of the data types.
 This syntax does serve a purpose so the language permits it, but your application won't do what you expect.*

-While you can reference the complete list of , the primitives with which you'll interact the most are:
+The primitives with which you'll interact the most are:

 ```objc
 NSInteger